tlg-23-10-sde-4/JavaProject_Team6/README.md

 ---

-## How to Contribute

-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

 ## Testing

-This game has not been
+This game has not been thoroughly tested; results not guaranteed.
+We are not a doctor.